 Wondering how to start a plant-based diet but don’t know where to begin?
 Then you’re in the right place today, my friend!

 My husband, Josh, and I transitioned to a plant-based diet in 2016 after learning that it can heal some pretty serious health problems.
-Since we both suffered with digestive issues, we were thrilled when this way of eating healed my irritable bowel syndrome and cured Josh’s “incurable” autoimmune disease.
+Since we both suffered with digestive issues, we were thrilled when this way of eating healed my irritable bowel syndrome and Josh’s “incurable” autoimmune disease.

 As you can imagine, I’m always happy to help other people adopt this lifestyle!